Last updated on February 9, 2026

 —————– Definition ——————-

-Low-light plants are indoor species suited for areas that receive little direct sunlight.
+Low light indoor plants are houseplants that thrive in shaded areas or rooms with indirect sunlight.
 This does not mean they can survive in complete darkness, as every plant requires some light for photosynthesis.

 These species thrive best in indirect, filtered, or shaded light, generally in spaces that receive between 25 and 100 foot-candles of light brightness at the center of the day.